dtm2451/dittoSeq/README.md

 **`remove_legend()`**: Replots a ggplot without its legend.

 ## Demuxlet functions

+For an explanation of the Demuxlet import functions, click [here](Demuxlet-Vignette)

 **`ImportDemux2Seurat()`** - Imports demuxlet info into a pre-made Seurat object.